 As of April 30, 2010, we had additional borrowing capacity of \$55.4 million under our asset-based revolving credit facility, net of standby letters of credit issued, and \$10.0 million under our unsecured bank line of credit immediately available to us for general corporate purposes and extended vendor terms for purchases of inventory.
 In addition to the \$55.4 million currently available under the revolving credit facility, an additional \$33.5 million may become available as we grow the balance of eligible customer receivables retained by us and total eligible inventory balances.
 While the credit portfolio performance has improved recently, availability under the asset-based revolving credit facility was reduced by approximately \$1.8 million at April 30, 2010, due to recent level of delinquencies and net charge-offs.
-This amount may become available in the future if credit portfolio performance continues to improve.
+This amount may be come available in the future if credit portfolio performance to improve.
 The principal payments received on customer receivables held by us and by the VIE, which averaged approximately \$41.8 million per month during the three months ended April 30, 2010, are available each month to fund new customer receivables generated.
 The weighted average interest rate on borrowings outstanding under the asset-based revolving credit facility at April 30, 2010, was 4.9%, including the interest expense associated with our interest rate swaps.

 We will continue to finance our operations and future growth through a combination of cash flow generated from operations and external borrowings, including primarily bank debt, extended vendor terms for purchases of inventory, acquisition of inventory under consignment arrangements and the asset-backed securitization facilities.
 Based on our current operating plans, we believe that cash generated from operations, available borrowings under our revolving credit facility and unsecured credit line, extended vendor terms for purchases of inventory, acquisition of inventory under consignment arrangements and cash flows from the asset-backed securitization program will be sufficient to fund our operations, store expansion and updating activities and capital programs for at least 12 months, subject to continued compliance with the covenants in our credit facilities.
-If there is a default under any of the facilities that is not waived by the various lenders, it could result in the requirement to immediately begin repayment of all amounts owed under our credit facilities, as all of the facilities have cross-default provisions that would result in default under all of the facilities if there is a default under any one of the facilities.
-If the repayment of amounts owed under our credit facilities is accelerated, we may not have sufficient cash and liquid assets at such time to be able to immediately repay all the amounts owed under the facilities.